Airports that serve Barcelona.

 The airport is located in the town of Prat le Llogbregat, which sits 12 km southwest of the city, and is easily reached by car via the Castelldefels thruway or on public transportation.
 The airport has two terminals: the more modern T1, and T2, serving over 50 million air passengers a year.

 The new terminal, T1, opened in 2009.
 Designed by architect Ricardo Bofill, it features a truly unique design and when seen from bird’s eye view, resembles a bird’s beak.
 Inside, its security area is nimbler, and the baggage check-in and pick-up processes are automated in a technically advanced way that makes these and other aspects of air travel easier and more efficient.

-Terminal T1 is also home to over 80 shops, restaurants, and places to sit back and relax, including spa, gym, hair salon, massage parlor, and six VIP rooms.
-You’ll also find 5 car rental offices, 11,000 parking spots, a host of banking services, and a plethora of ATMS.
+T1 is the terminal that operates more flights: the Barcelona - Madrid shuttle and international flights.
+In T1 we find more than 80 stores and restaurants and cafes, Wi-Fi, Duty Free, VAT refund, ATMs, luggage packing and VIP rooms.
+You’ll also find car rental offices, 11,000 parking spots, a host of banking services, and a plethora of ATMS.

 Both terminals are connected by a free shuttle bus (Bustransit) and by the rail station El Prat.
 Travel time between the terminals takes about 10 minutes.

 In addition, Josep Tarradellas Airport has its own private flight terminal.
 In 2008 (December), Aena inaugurated the so-called 'Barcelona Corporate Terminal', a new 2,100 square meter building designed by the architects Artigues & Sanabria.
 This terminal has a baggage control and a separate check-in.